csparks113/Morse-Code-App/docs/outputs-investigation.md

 - Send verdict scoring now happens at banner display: we schedule the verdict but re-read the full input just before showing the banner so extra dots/dashes can no longer sneak through.
 - Developer console now surfaces the live `ignorePressRef` indicator (reason + press ID) via the outputs trace stream, so testers can catch ignore-mode transitions without scanning logcat.
 - Developer console replay pulses now schedule against the Nitro monotonic timeline (`monotonicTimestampMs` + native offsets), so JS dispatch no longer inflates latency metrics.
-- Torch scheduling/telemetry now use the same monotonic baseline (`timelineOffsetMs`) as flash/haptic, keeping `touchToTorch` latency samples aligned with Nitro offsets (~50–60 ms after adjustment).
+- Torch scheduling/telemetry now use the same monotonic baseline (`timelineOffsetMs`) as flash/haptic, keeping `touchToTorch` latency samples aligned with Nitro offsets (~50-60 ms after adjustment).
+- Manual validation now centers on Play Pattern captures plus the freeform send-lesson sweep; see **Testing Recipes** below for the streamlined workflow.

 ## Latest Observations (2025-10-09 device run)
 - `keyer.forceCut` now fires for every verdict transition, and the new keyer release signal resets the button + outputs between questions.